ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-prerequisites.md

 # Prerequisites for installation
 {: #openshift-runbook-runbook-prereq-intro}

-Before you can start the build process to install the {{site.data.keyword.redhat_openshift_full}} cluster the following steps are required.
+Before you can start the build process to install the {{site.data.keyword.redhat_openshift_full}} cluster, the following steps are required.

 * Order new subnets for the {{site.data.keyword.redhat_openshift_notm}} environment.
    * A private portable subnet for the {{site.data.keyword.redhat_openshift_notm}} cluster NSX ESG.